 In turn, many strive for a quick return on investment (ROI) when they’re not ready to use analytics as an organisation.

 Due to the complex nature of centralising and analysing enterprise-grade big data, this rushed approach results in several mistakes and problems:

 Inflated budgets with overly high costs

-Confusion and misunderstanding surrounding
+Confusion and misunderstanding surrounding the new data solution

 Project timelines with little to no successful outcomes